applying for a licence

 Whether you would run the North of England Licence from a spare bedroom, an office, or a retail property, please take five minutes to complete the short premises assessment form at the foot of this page.

 We'll then invite you to visit our Head Office Mail Centre in Pembrokeshire for an 'experience day', so that you can see the business working at first hand, and we get to meet you in an informal interview setting.

-Arriving at Philbeach by 7am, you will shadow our original in-house licence until around 10am and observe all mail handling procedures, from log-in to despatch, in real time.
+Arriving at Philbeach by 7am, you will shadow our original in-house licence until around 10am and observe all mail handling procedures, from log-in and scanning to despatch, in real time.
 You'll also get to meet the management and support team, watch ProPost in action and see the hardware and equipment we supply.
-At the end of your visit you will take away a copy of the Licence contract to read carefully and, if you are not 100% confident in your understanding, have each clause explained to you by an independent legal professional.
+At the end of your visit you will take away a copy of the Licence Agreement to read carefully and, if you are not 100% confident in your understanding, have each clause explained to you by an independent legal professional.

 Because of the travelling time, we suggest that you book into a local B & B for the night before.
 Ask us for a recommendation!

 cool down and contemplate

 After your visit to Philbeach you will almost certainly be excited, enthused, and keen to grasp the opportunity, but taking on an expost licence is a huge step for you and a major risk for us, which is why we will ask you not to contact us for seven days.